ialbert/pywgsim/README.md

 `@NC_002945.4|1768156|1768694|0:0:0|4:0:0|4`

-In the default operation of wgsim the `N` reads are distributed such to create a uniform coverage across all chromosomes (longer chromosomes get a larger fraction of N).
+In the default operation of wgsim the `N` reads are distributed such to create a uniform coverage across all chromosomes (longer chromosomes get a larger fraction of `N`).
 When the `--fixed` mode is enabled `N` reads will be generated for each chromosome.
 The `--fixed` mode was introduced to simplify the evaluation of classifiers.
-Since the same number of reads is generated from each input sequence that makes it much simpler the assess the quality of classifications.
+Since the same number of reads is generated from each input sequence it becomes simpler the assess the quality of classifications (i.e. how many out of `N` were classified correctly)

 ## Mutation output